tsuyoshicho/night-and-day/README.md

 let g:nd_night_bgdark  = 1
 ~~~

 Both settings are false by default; you only need to add these if you want to switch them to true.
+(If `background=` is already defined in your `vimrc`, remove it.)

 ## known issues